 Parsons Green Supply Center and the Green List

-The goal of the Parsons Green Supply Center is to redirect for creative reuse waste streams produced by all programs.
+The goal of the Parsons Green Supply Center is to redirect for creative reuse the waste streams produced by all programs.
 The Green Supply Center keeps reusable materials out of landfills and puts them into the hands of Parsons students and faculty.
 The Green Supply Center stores plywood and solid wood off-cuts, discarded metal, fabric remnants, furniture, electronics, and many more materials for use without limits and without cost.
 Every school at Parsons contributes materials to the center, as do students, faculty, and staff, and everyone is welcome to take materials for reuse.
 The Green List is a place where students and faculty at the New School can buy, sell, and trade art supplies, textbooks, clothing, and other school items in a forum much like an online classified ads site.
 Both projects, which involve the simple and immediate loop of collection and redistribution, put into practice our institution's commitment to adopt sustainable practices wherever possible and to promote ecological literacy.

 Working with People